mccraigmccraig/freyja/README_2.md

 resumed = Run.resume(builder, decoded_checkpoint, :new_value)
 ```

-EffectLogger’s serialized state is enough to resume a coroutine or re-run a
+EffectLogger’s serialized state is also enough to "cold" resume a coroutine from
-failed computation on another machine.
+deserialized logs, even though the original continuation has been lost!

 ### 2.3 TaggedWriter: Capture Structured Logs

 TaggedWriter accumulates log entries under arbitrary tags, and you can call it
-from deep helper functions without threading any extra arguments:
+from deeply nested functions without threading any extra arguments (this is a
+general property of effectful programs - your function signatures remain
+domain-related):

 ```elixir
 defmodule Audit do